LongLLaVA: Scaling Multi-modal LLMs to 1000 Images Efficiently via a Hybrid Architecture: Introduction

 The rapid advancement of MLLMs~\citep{liu2024llavanext, liu2023improvedllava, internlmxcomposer2, chen2024allava} has demonstrated their remarkable capabilities across various applications~\citep{chu2024mobilevlm, yang2023appagent, wu2023next, chen2024huatuogpt}.
 However, multi-image scenario remain an important yet to-be-explored aspect.
 In particular, expanding the context of MLLMs to understand longer videos~\citep{damonlpsg2023videollama, damonlpsg2024videollama2}, higher-resolution images~\citep{xu2024llavauhdlmmperceivingaspect, wu2023vguidedvisualsearch}, and make decisions based on more historical messages~\citep{wang2024mobile2,liu2024visualagentbenchlargemultimodalmodels} is crucial for enhancing user experience~\citep{li2024multimodal} and further broadening MLLMs' application scope~\citep{apple-intelligence-foundation-language-models}.

 However, extending the context length of MLLMs to improve their usability poses challenges related to degraded performance and high computational costs when processing more images.
 To maintain the performance in longer context, some studies~\citep{zhang2024internlmxcomposer25versatilelargevision, zhao2024omchatrecipetrainMultimodal} have concentrated on curating long-context training data involving multiple images to enhance performance.
-Additionally, other research efforts have explored innovative training strategies~\citep{liu2024worldmodelmillionlengthvideo,zhang2024longcontexttransferlanguage, li2024llava, zhang2024llavanextvideo} to mitigate performance declines.
+Additionally, other research efforts have explored new training strategies~\citep{liu2024worldmodelmillionlengthvideo,zhang2024longcontexttransferlanguage, li2024llava, zhang2024llavanextvideo} to mitigate performance declines.
 Regarding the issue of high computational costs, \citet{xue2024longvilascalinglongcontextvisual} have made strides in improving multi-node efficiency by reducing communication costs.
-However, there remains a gap in solutions for accelerating the computation itself when managing longer contexts.
+However, a significant gap persists in accelerating core on-node computation for long visual contexts without sacrificing performance.
+An integrated architectural solution addressing both performance and efficiency is thus needed.

+To tackle these challenges, we propose \textbf{LongLLaVA}, featuring a hybrid architecture for efficient acceleration.
+Our solution focuses on three aspects: \textit{Multi-modal Architecture}, \textit{Data Construction}, and \textit{Training Strategy}.